 View all workshops and online resources in this area on the

 Databases are the best way of finding peer-reviewed articles on your topic as they index and provide access to articles from thousands of different journal titles.

 The University of Manchester Library subscribes to over 400 databases but not all of these will be relevant to your subject.
 You can find the key databases for your subject by using the Databases tab in this guide or by accessing the Databases A-Z list.

 It is worthwhile carrying out a search on Google Scholar for articles relevant to your topic.

-If you search Google Scholar while on campus, you'll find links to the full text articles on the Library databases via the Findit@UML link.
+If you search Google Scholar while on campus, you'll find links to the full text articles on the Library databases via the Findit@MCR link.

 You will often see a '' tab when looking through your search results in our electronic resources.
 This tab can be used to see if The University of Manchester Library has access to a particular article in either online or print format.

-Articles not held by the library can be ordered via Document Supply and Inter Library Loan.
+Articles not held by the library can be ordered via our Inter-Library Loan service.